cs161-staff/pedagogy/_posts/2022-04-01-april-fools.md

 thought that should be put be zero.)

 That said, small moments of stress add up.
-No matter how quickly a student realizes that there's a midterm or how little they may care about their grade in the course, it's going to be at least a moment or two of panic for most people.
+No matter how quickly a student realizes that there is no midterm or how little they may care about their grade in the course, it's going to be at least a moment or two of panic for most people.
 And even if we don't pretend to be allergic to stress, it's still the duty of staff to minimize _unnecessary_ stress.
 And to be clear: **April Fools'